MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resourceAuthoringChecklist.md

     xPSDesiredStateConfiguration.psd1
 ```

-## Resource loads without errors
+## DSC Resource loads without errors

-Resources should load without errors.
-To verify, run `Import-Module <resource_module> -Force` and
+DSC Resources should load without errors.
+To verify, run `Import-Module <resource_module> -Force`
-confirm that the command raises no errors.
+and confirm that the command raises no errors.

-## Resource is idempotent
+## DSC Resource is idempotent

-Resources should be idempotent.
-A resource is idempotent when you can invoke the **Set** method of a
+DSC Resources should be idempotent.
+A DSC Resource is idempotent when you can invoke the **Set**
-DSC resource multiple times with the same properties and always achieve the same result.
+method of a DSC Resource multiple times with the same properties and always achieve the same result.

-For example, with these parameter hashes defining a configuration of the `Registry` resource:
+For example, with this parameter hash defining the desired state of a registry key value with the
+`Registry` DSC Resource from the **PSDscResources** module:

 ```powershell
 $DscParameters = @{